One of our first ventures was eGrants.com, a disruptive software as a service (SaaS) startup founded in early 2006.

 Our design and functional objectives for eGrants were compatible with the objectives of "tech for good", providing equality of access to government support programs to all organisations and people regardless of their location.
 The "bare bones" UI design in eGrants was driven by our objective of loading every page in less than 5 seconds at the slowest (56 kbps) line speed available to the remotest users.
 Automated assessment and production of funding agreements minimised time between application and payment.
 Our outcomes and user satisfaction scores suggest we achieved our own "tech for good" objectives.

-Despite its track record of outstanding performance, eGrants ceased operations in 2010 when it became clear that the Federal government preferred to own and operate its systems inhouse.
+Despite its track record of outstanding performance, eGrants ceased operations in 2010 when it became clear that the Federal and State governments preferred to own and operate their systems inhouse, effectively closing most opportunities for SaaS solutions.
 From start to finish, eGrants was an exhilarating experience as we learned so much and made the most of our opportunities at an exciting time in tech entrepreneurship 👍

 eGrants provided equality of access to government grants for tens of thousands of applicants wherever they were: